 What is the cost?

 The College understands that the purchasing of a laptop outright is a difficult financial commitment for some households.
-It should be noted that several of the Portal suppliers, as well as regional retailers, offer payment plans (many of which are interest free for a certain period of time) and rental agreements, to avoid large upfront payments.
+It should be noted that several of the retailers offer payment plans (many of which are interest free for a certain period of time) and rental agreements, to avoid large upfront payments.
 These rental agreements often include a repair/replacement service.

-The cost of access to the BYO network is currently $75 per student.
-This covers the software licence connection fee, administration costs and onsite technician costs.
-The College is looking at reviewing the amount of this fee before BYO is implemented in 2019.
+The cost of access to the BYO network is currently $30 per student.
+This covers the administration costs and onsite technician costs.

 What will happen if a BYO laptop is damaged at school?